italia/verificac19-sdk/README.md

 ## Usage

-### Download and cache rules and signatures
+### Download and cache rules and DSCs

-You can download and cache rules and signatures using `Service` module.
+You can download and cache rules and DSCs using `Service` module.

 ```js
 const {Service} = require('verificac19-sdk');